chromice/order.less/README.md

 A collection of [LESS][less] libraries for precise control over basic elements of typography:

-- [Modular scale](#modular-scale) library supports double-stranded modular scales, and lets you set elements' font size as a step on that scale.
+- [Modular scale](#modular-scale) library supports double-stranded modular scales, and lets you set elements' font size to a value from that scale.
-- [Baseline grid](#baseline-grid) library lets you control vertical rhythm of the document by setting vertical padding, margin and offset, and height in baseline rows.
+- [Baseline grid](#baseline-grid) library lets you control vertical rhythm of the document by setting padding, margin, offset and height in baseline rows.
 It can also automatically shift elements to sit on baseline.
-- [Column grid](#column-grid) library enables you to define a uniform grid with fixed inner gutters, and set elements' horizontal padding, margin and offset, and width in columns.
+- [Column grid](#column-grid) library enables you to define a uniform grid with fixed inner gutters, and set elements' padding, margin, offset and width in columns.

 [less]: http://lesscss.org